aimer63/fire/docs/usage.md

-# Usage Guide: FIRE Monte Carlo Simulation Tool
+# Usage Guide: FIRE Plan Simulator

 This guide explains how to configure, run, and interpret results from the FIRE Monte Carlo simulation tool.